jinyoungan85/simpleProcessorMgmt/README.md

 - [Usage](#usage)

 ## About
 The goal of this Python code is to simulate different scheduling algorithms (FCFS, SJF, Priority) on processes with various attributes such as processID, arrivalTime, burstTime, and priority.
-The code collects the result of each scheduling algorihm visualize it in a bar plot for easier comparison.
+The code collects the result of each scheduling algorithhm, and visualize the result in a bar plot for easier comparison.

+By default, this code simulates 100 processes with parameters stored in processes.txt.
+If processes.txt does not exist, the code will generate the file with random numbers.

 ## Getting Started